 2) The team lost a lot of talent to graduation and the draft last year, and you had a great post on TeamRankings last week showing just how much production Kansas lost.
 Most everyone knows about Thomas Robinson and Tyshawn Taylor, but who else on this team will be filling the holes?
 Who are the players that Bill Self needs to step forward this season for Kansas to continue to excel?

-has a bit of potential there this season.
-He was -- to continue a theme -- seldom used last year, but seems to have decent potential.
 3) Ben McLemore, Jamari Traylor and Braedon Anderson all failed to qualify this season and Kaleb Tarczewski chose Arizona over the Jayhawks.
 This led Gary Parrish to wonder what has been wrong with Kansas' recruiting.
 Are there really problems, or is this just a confluence of bad luck that every program hits now and again?

 4) Last year you did a Project Defensive Scoresheet series for the Jayhawks.
 What did you learn about their defense, or defense in general, that you didn't know or hadn't thought about before?